Backstepping Mean-Field Density Control for Large-Scale Heterogeneous Nonlinear Stochastic Systems: Introduction

 The recent years have witnessed an enormous growth of research on the control of large-scale stochastic systems, and specific topics appear in different forms such as deployment of sensors and transportation of autonomous vehicles.
 In this work, we study the problem of controlling the probability density of a large group of heterogeneous nonlinear systems.

 Control problems of large-scale systems have been extensively studied by a wide range of methodologies, such as graph theoretic design \cite{olfati2007consensus} and game theoretic formulation (especially potential games \cite{marden2009cooperative} and mean-field games \cite{huang2006large}).
-We pursue a strategy that controls directly the probability density of the systems.
+We pursue a strategy that directly controls the mean-field density of the systems.
 This control strategy shares similar philosophies like mean-field games and mean-field type control \cite{bensoussan2013mean} in the usage of the mean-field density.
-However, unlike mean-field games/control where the mean-field density usually appears in a secondary place to approximate the collective effect of the whole population, we aim at the direct control of this mean-field density.
+However, unlike mean-field games/control where the mean-field density is usually used to approximate the collective effect of the whole population, we aim at the direct control of this mean-field density.